(Pocket-lint) - Samsung's first foray into smart speakers is Galaxy Home.

-That's right.
-This is powered by Harman's AKG audio.
+Yep, it's powered by Harman's AKG audio.
 While on stage, Samsung said it will "make music sound amazing".
 But it's not a speaker you can lug around with you while on the go, as it’s tethered by a power cable.
-There are no exact dimensions available yet, or details about its materials.
-We got the feeling Samsung isn't ready to fully show off this thing, as the unit it "demoed" was more or less a dummy.

 You’ll be able to say "Hi, Bixby" to access Samsung’s assistant and ask it many of the same things you can already do on Samsung's phones.

 Amazon Echo has Amazon Music.
 Apple has Apple Music.
 And Google has YouTube Music.
 But Samsung is going to ride on Spotify.
-It has a long-term partnership with the company, and plans to add Spotify to not only Galaxy Home but also many of its other products, even fridges.
+It has a long-term partnership with the company and has added Spotify to not only Galaxy Home but also many of its other products.